 - Fibroids can cause prolonged bleeding (7 or more days) and heavy periods.

 - Reduce body fat and avoid refined sugar and carbohydrates.
-PCOS in particular responds well to a paleo plan to reduce insulin levels.
+PCOS in particular responds well to a lower carb type paleo plan to reduce insulin levels.
 Exercise helps too.

 - Support the thyroid.
 Taking your basal body temperature (BBT) every morning can give you a good indication of thyroid function, and charting your cycles via BBT can let you know when/if you’re ovulating.
 This book gives you all the info you need to chart your cycles.